 Warps can be a persistent issue when drying wood.
 A factor that has stood out to me is the use of tension bands for clamping the wood.

 This technique not only mitigates warping but also facilitates an even drying process.
-Just ensure to start at one end and work to the other for each band to maintain consistent tension.
+Start at one end and work to the other for each band to maintain consistent tension.

 • The Role of Moisture Meters in Wood Maintenance